gradha/gradha.github.io/src/articles/24-goodbye-nim-and-good-luck.rst

 smaller community?
 I've toyed with this idea too, but there is no point in pushing something towards something it will never be.
 Of course I'll keep using Nim as I'm using now, to replace most of my toy Python code.
-But I can't see myself using Nim for anything serious in the future when so many alternatives are already delivering.
+But I can't see myself using Nim for anything work related in the future when so many alternatives are already delivering.

 Since I started this blog with the purpose of writing articles about Nim and taking potshots at other programming languages from the safety of a random